UCL/rmcmc/joss/paper.md

 The package has a modular design, which allow users to easily try out different algorithmic components and options, and to extend the package with new algorithms.
+This is exemplified in the Barker proposal implementation, which allows customising the distribution over the auxiliary noise variables used in generating the proposal.
+As discussed in @vogrinc2023optimal and illustrated in one of the package vignettes, this can lead to significant improvements in sampling efficiency in some cases.
 `rmcmc` has a pure R codebase with minimal required dependencies, making it a lightweight addition to other projects.
 The package also interfaces with several others in addition to BridgeStan,